Learn

 The card shows the difference: solverResult − monthlyContributionAfterDebt, floored at zero.

-If the goal is already at or before the debt-free month, the card reads .
+If the goal is already at or before the debt-free month, the card is empty.
 There's no post-debt window to accelerate.

 Home price at buy date